 - (4) Treatment of Leave of Absence.
 Absence on leave approved by the Company (or, if the Recipient is an executive officer of the Company, approved by the Board or the Compensation Committee), shall not be deemed a termination or interruption of employment or service.
 Unless otherwise determined by the Company, the Board or the Compensation Committee in its sole discretion, (i) vesting of RSUs shall continue during a medical, family or military leave of absence, whether paid or unpaid, and (ii) vesting of RSUs shall be suspended during, and the number of shares deliverable at the applicable vesting date shall be proportionately reduced as a result of, any other unpaid leave of absence. - (5) Forfeiture of RSUs on Violation of Code of Business Conduct and Ethics.
 The Recipient acknowledges that compliance with the Company's Code of Business Conduct and Ethics is a condition to the receipt and vesting of the RSUs.
 If, during the term of this Agreement, the Board (or a committee of directors designated by the Board) determines in good faith that the Recipient's conduct is or has been in violation of the Company's Code of Business Conduct and Ethics, then the Board or committee may cause the Recipient to immediately forfeit all or a portion of the unvested RSUs granted pursuant to this Agreement and the Recipient shall have no right to receive the related Common Stock. - (d) Restrictions on Transfer and Delivery on Death.
 The Recipient may not sell, transfer, assign, pledge or otherwise encumber or dispose of the RSUs subject to this Agreement.
 If the Recipient dies before the delivery date, the shares shall be delivered to the Recipient's estate. - (e) Voting Rights and Dividend Equivalents.
 The Recipient shall have no rights as a shareholder with respect to the RSUs or the Common Stock underlying the RSUs until the delivery date of Common Stock underlying the RSUs.
 The Recipient shall not be entitled to receive a cash payment equal to any cash dividends paid with respect to the Common Stock underlying the RSUs awarded under this Agreement that are declared prior to the delivery date. - (f) Delivery of Shares.
-As soon as practicable following the applicable vesting date and, unless Section 1(c)(3) is applicable to the Recipient, the Compensation Committee's certification of achievement of Relative TSR results, the Company shall deliver the shares of Common Stock represented by vested RSUs to the Recipient (the date of delivery of such shares is referred to as a "delivery date"), rounded to the nearest whole share; provided that the Recipient has satisfied its tax withholding obligations as specified under Section 1(g) and the Recipient has completed, signed and returned any documents and taken any additional action the Company deems appropriate.
-No fractional shares of Common Stock shall be issued.
-The shares of Common Stock shall be issued in the Recipient's name or, in the event of the Recipient's death, to the Recipient's estate.
+As soon as practicable following the applicable vesting date, the Company shall deliver the shares of Common Stock represented by vested RSUs to the Recipient (the date of delivery of such shares is referred to as a "delivery date"), rounded to the nearest whole share; provided that the Recipient has satisfied its tax withholding obligations as specified under Section 1(g) and the Recipient has completed, signed and returned any documents and taken any additional action the Company deems appropriate.
+No fractional shares of Common Stock shall be issued in the Recipient's name or, in the event of the Recipient's death, to the Recipient's estate.